Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Fully isentropic and stratified polytropes

-Along with gravito-inertial and rosette waves at larger frequencies, Fig. \ref{fig:n2_k222} and \ref{fig:n2_k424} (bottom) reveal an additional family of resonant modes at $\omega_t/\Omega\simeq-0.2$. ``Rossby'' modes are purely retrograde oscillations restored by both the Coriolis and buoyancy forces \citep{Townsend2003}.
+Along with gravito-inertial and rosette waves at larger frequencies, Fig. \ref{fig:n2_k222} and \ref{fig:n2_k424} (bottom) reveal an additional family of resonant modes at $\omega_t/\Omega\simeq-0.3$. ``Rossby'' modes are purely retrograde oscillations restored by both the Coriolis and buoyancy forces \citep{Papaloizou1978,Townsend2003}.
 With relatively large tidal overlap integrals, Rossby modes may be important to tidal dissipation in super-synchronously rotating white dwarfs \citep{Fuller2014}.
+Recently, \citet{Papaloizou2023} have considered the role that resonant Rossby mode excitation may play in tidal interactions between exoplanets and their host stars.